Transitioning to Virtual - Your Questions Answered

 - Sponsored content, and more

 Virtual events allow you to safely connect with your audience and enable you to reach an even wider audience than with physical events.
-Further, virtual events help organizations save money on many events-related expenses (venue, catering, and decor just to name a few).
+Further, virtual events help organizations save money on many event-related expenses (venue, catering, and decor just to name a few).
 We are here to help however we can!
 We look forward to partnering with you in facing new challenges together.

 Which live streaming and/or digital conferencing platforms does Guidebook recommend?

 Guidebook works with popular webinar platforms like Zoom, Google Hangouts, GoToMeeting, Microsoft Teams, and WebEx, to name just a few.
 Keep in mind – everyone’s priorities are different, so make sure you choose a platform that works best for you.
 For example, some webinar platforms require a paid subscription whereas others are free.
+Learn more about video.

-You can easily drop the webinar link from any of these services on the main menu of your guide or as part of any schedule session.
+You can easily drop the webinar link from any of these services on the main menu of your guide or as part of any scheduled session.
 Based on the platform you choose to incorporate into Guidebook, you should be able to host as many sessions as you need — even concurrent sessions.
 The Guidebook app will be able to contain as many links as you want to include.
 Just make sure the platform you choose is optimized for mobile!
 It always helps to do a practice run so you’re confident and familiar with the tools you use.

 What are the best ways to drive attendee engagement during virtual events?